magetop/magento2-quick-order/README.md

-# Magento 2 Quick Order Extension by MageTop
+# Magento 2 Quick Order Extension by Magetop

-**Magento 2 Quick Order Extension** by MageTop allows customers to quickly order products in bulk without navigating the product pages.
+**Magento 2 Quick Order Extension** by Magetop allows customers to quickly order products in bulk without navigating the product pages.
 Simply enter the SKU or NAME, Quantity to add items to cart and special feature is import products to cart with a CSV file.

 ## Highlight features